vseryakov/backendjs/README.md

   - BKJS_RUNMODE - initial run mode, `-run-mode` overrides it
   - BKJS_CONFFILE - config file to use instead of 'config', `-conf-file` overrides it
   - BKJS_PACKAGES - packags to preload, `-preload-packages` overrieds it
-  - BKJS_CONFIG_ROLES - config roles to use, `-config-roles` overrides it
   - BKJS_DB_POOL - default db pool, `-db-pool` overrides it
   - BKJS_DB_CONFIG - config db pool, `-db-config` overrides it
+  - BKJS_ROLES - additonal roles to use for config, `-roles` overrides it
   - BKJS_APP_NAME - default app name
   - BKJS_APP_PACKAGE - default app package from preloaded packages
   - BKJS_TAG - initial instance tag, `-instance-tag` overrides it, it may be also overridden by AWS instance tag